Ernie Haase & Signature Sound

-Ernie Haase & Signature Sound is an American Southern Gospel quartet founded in 2002 by Ernie Haase, former Cathedral Quartet tenor and Garry Jones, former Gold City pianist.
-As of November 2021, the group consists of Dustin Doyle (lead/baritone), Doug Anderson (lead/baritone), Paul Harkey (bass) and Ernie Haase (tenor).
-The group has released 32 albums and 16 DVDs, many of which feature other Christian and Gospel artists.
+Ernie Haase & Signature Sound (formerly known as The Signature Sound Quartet) is an American Southern Gospel quartet founded in 2002 by Ernie Haase, former Cathedral Quartet tenor and Garry Jones, former Gold City pianist.
+As of June 2024, the group consists of Ernie Haase (tenor), Doug Anderson (baritone), Dustin Doyle (lead), Christopher Taylor (bass) and Tyler Vestal (piano).
+The group has released 34 albums and 17 DVDs, many of which feature other Christian and Gospel artists.

 History

 Origin

-The Cathedral Quartet announced their farewell tour in 1999.
+In 1999, the Cathedral Quartet announced their farewell tour due to the ongoing health issues of George Younce and Glen Payne.
 Lead singer Glen Payne died on October 15, 1999, before the end of the tour.
 Upon request of Glen Payne, the remaining members finished the tour with pianist Roger Bennett performing Payne's vocals.
 Following the tour Bennett and baritone Scott Fowler formed Legacy Five while Ernie Haase continued his solo career.

 Subsequently, former Cathedrals bass George Younce and Jake Hess, along with Bill Gaither formed The Old Friends Quartet with Ernie Haase, Wesley Pritchard, and Garry Jones.
 The Old Friends Quartet disbanded after about two years on the road, however, as Hess and Younce's ill health prevented them from doing much traveling.
 Ernie Haase, along with Jones, continued quartet singing and wished to create a quartet with a modern image and attitude, but traditional in sound.
 Haase and Jones, together with lead singer Shane Dunlap, baritone Doug Anderson, and bass singer Tim Duncan formed the Signature Sound Quartet.
-They recorded three albums, Stand by Me released in April 2002, followed by Building a Bridge and Glory To His Name in 2003.
+They recorded three albums, Stand by Me released in 2003, followed by Building a Bridge and Glory To His Name.
 They participated in their first live concert (Live in Indiana) at Reardon Auditorium, in Anderson, Indiana, on February 21, 2003.